Site Loader

 7. Use zero/low VOC (volatile organic compounds) paints

 VOC’s are solvents which are harmful to people and the environment.
-Until recently, they were essential for helping the paint to spread evenly but now eco-friendly paints made from natural raw ingredients are becoming much more available
+Until recently, they were essential for helping the paint to spread evenly, but now eco-friendly paints made from natural raw ingredients are becoming much more available

 8. Insulate